-NOTE 8 - COMMITMENTS AND CONTENGENCIES
+NOTE 7 - COMMITMENTS AND CONTENGENCIES

-The Company has certain financial commitments relating to research and development contracts as of December 31, 2022, as follows:
+The Company has certain financial commitments in relation to Research and Development contracts.
+As of August 31, 2020:

-- .
-The Company is invoiced monthly and quarterly in connection with several research and development contracts. - The Company may be obligated to make additional payments related to research and development contracts entered into, dependent on the progress and milestones achieved through the programs. - The Company's principal executive office is currently located at 505 Lomas Santa Fe Drive, Suite 160, Solana Beach, CA, US.
-Additionally, we have offices in Dublin, Ireland and outside Manchester, UK, which serve as administrative spaces for managing our subsidiaries, Trinity Reliant Ventures, Ltd (Ireland) and Artelo Biosciences Limited (UK).
+- · The Company is invoiced monthly and quarterly in relation to several Research and Development contracts. - The Company may be obligated to make additional payments related to Research and Development contracts entered into, dependent on the progress and milestones achieved through the programs. - Our principal executive office is currently located at 888 Prospect Street, Suite 210, La Jolla, CA, 92037, U.S. Additionally, we have an office located at 29 Fitzwilliam Street Upper, Dublin 2 Ireland which serves as administrative space for managing our European subsidiaries: Trinity Reliant Ventures, Ltd (Ireland) and Trinity Research & Development, Ltd. (U.K.).
 We do not currently own any properties, laboratories, or manufacturing facilities.
-All leases for our office space, other than for the principal executive office, are month-to-month.
+The leases for our office space are month-to-month.